Code Of Conduct

 Why is it important to embrace all participants?

-PyCon Korea believes that an attitude of respecting diversity is the source for making society and community more abundant.
+PyCon Korea believes that an attitude of respecting diversity is the source for making society and the community more abundant.
 In order to find solutions to solve difficult problems and help the community to continue to grow and bring about positive changes to the world, it is necessary to have various experiences and perspectives are needed.

 PyCon Korea does not tolerate discrimination and harassment